seanpm2001/Degoogle-your-life/Articles/!Subcategories-and-divisions/!OldVersions/README/English/USA/README.txt

 # [Article subcategories and divisions](#Article-subcategories-and-divisions)

-Listing as of 2023, Saturday, July 1st at 08:20 pm PST
+Listing as of 2023, Sunday, July 2nd at 11:16 pm PST

 ## [Advertising and monetization](#Advertising-and-monetization)